Holly's Heroes: episode guide

 Episode 18

-NZ: August 06, 2005
+New Zealand: August 06, 2005

-Aus: September 30, 2005
+Australia: September 30, 2005

 Johnno and Ralph go on strike when Alan Peterson's hardline coaching methods prove too much and more Rams are invited to training.
-Meanwhile Franco contemplates quitting school after Peterson tells him that he must repeat his current year.
+Meanwhile, Franco contemplates quitting school after Peterson tells him that he must repeat his current year.
 Emily is forced to recall her new creation, a line of Liquid Seaweed drinks, when she finds they have an unwanted side-effect.

 With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, John Williams as Parker, Dwayne Abeyesekera as Singh, Tony Nikolakopoulos as Franco's Dad, Stephen Jenkins as Mechanic